 It is not as hard as you think to build wealth through investing in property.
 With the advancement in technology, property investment crowdfunding is making it easier to invest small amounts of money into property.
 No longer do you need to save money, buy a property and rent it out as a buy to let investment.
 Now you can invest in property through an ISA from as little as £5,000 and spread your investment across the entire property spectrum.

 In closing, it is important to diversify your income and not rely on one income source to live the life that you deserve.
 Find the gaps in the market and be able to act when opportunity presents itself.
 The definition of luck is when preparation meets opportunity.
-Learn more about Shojin Partner’s investment crowdfunding model and the learn about investing in property by watching our video What is property investment crowdfunding?.
+Discover more about Shojin and our investment crowdfunding model and learn about investing in property by watching our video What is property investment crowdfunding?.
 Follow us on social media for the latest property investment news, tips and updates: Facebook, Twitter, YouTube and LinkedIn.